sceotere/uoregon-cis422-p1/README.md

 ## Tasks and assignments

-Tasks and assignments will be recorded in 'TaskAssignments_CURRENT.xlsx', an Excel spreadsheet found in the 'management' folder.
+Tasks and assignments will be recorded in 'TaskAssignments_\<date\>.xlsx', an Excel spreadsheet found in the 'management' folder.

-Generally, before modifying the file, the spreadsheet should be archived first by making a copy with the current date in the filename as such: 'TaskAssignments_mmddyy.xlsx'.
+Generally, before modifying the up-to-date file, the spreadsheet should be archived first by making a copy with the current date in the filename as such: 'TaskAssignments_mmddyy.xlsx'.
 This can be done by saving a copy in Excel and then using 'git add TaskAssignments_\*.xlsx'.